 Open Peer Review.
 Open Publishing.
 Open Access.
 Open Discussion.
 Open Directory.
 Open Recommendations.
 Open API.
 Open Source.

-TL;DR:We introduce Generative Convolutional Networks which do not require to learn a discriminator, and which computes the generator by inverting an embedding defined by a wavelet scattering transform.
+TL;DR:We introduce generative networks that do not require to be learned with a discriminator or an encoder; they are obtained by inverting a special embedding operator defined by a wavelet Scattering transform.